Jhomar1158-ux/Jhomar1158-ux/README.md

 - [Kali](https://drive.google.com/file/d/1lrUX7GtUxWkhnQiPS24IYlNxrHzVTrGp/view?usp=sharing)

-  Voice assistant at scale, integrated with an AI, that provides truthful information on prevention and health promotion in the context of the COVID-19 pandemic.
+  Voice assistant at scale, integrated with an Artificial Intelligence, that provides truthful information on prevention and health promotion in the context of the COVID-19 pandemic.

 - [Qurier App](https://quierounqurier.epizy.com/)